MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-new-apps-preview.md

 You can create the app with its own built-in navigation, so your users can easily find their way around your content.
 They can’t modify the contents of the app.
 They can interact with it either in the Power BI service, or one of the mobile apps -– filtering, highlighting, and sorting the data themselves.
 If you give them access, they can also save their own copy of the report or make new content based on the dataset in the app.
 They get updates automatically and you can control how frequently the data refreshes.
 Read more about the [app experience for business users](consumer/end-user-apps.md).

 ## Licenses for apps
-Each member of an app workspace needs a Power BI Pro license.
-For app consumers, there are two options.
+Each *member* of an app workspace needs a Power BI Pro license.
+For app *consumers*, there are two options.

 * Option 1: All business users need **Power BI Pro** licenses to view your app.
 * Option 2: If your app resides in a Power BI Premium capacity, free users in your organization can view app content.
 Read [What is Power BI Premium?](service-premium.md) for details.